-We are also taking steps to provide protection of your tax dollars.
+We are always working to protect your tax dollars.
 Here are some things you can expect to see when you file your taxes this year:

 - Fraud Prevention a Focus

-The department continues to experience a rise in attempted tax refund fraud, an alarming trend that mirrors what is happening in other states and at the federal level.
-State revenue departments and the IRS are implementing procedures to help protect the taxpayer’s money.
+Because fraudsters work hard to devise new ways to steal identities and money, the Department continues to experience attempted tax refund fraud, which also is happening in other states and at the federal level.
+State revenue departments and the IRS are always implementing new procedures to help protect taxpayer money.
 Vermont taxpayers will be asked to provide a Vermont driver’s license or state-issued identification card number when filing.
-If the information is not provided and the department cannot verify your identity, this may delay the processing of a refund.
-Read the full Press Release.
+If the information is not provided and the Department cannot verify your identity, this may delay the processing of a refund.
+Learn more about identity theft and fraud.

 - Driver’s License Information